chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 #### Bayesian Network
 A Bayesian network B = <N,A, \theta> is a directed acyclic graph (DAG) <N,A> with a conditional probability distribution (CP table) for each node, collectively represented by \theta.
 Each node n\in N represents an attibute, and each arc a\in A between nodes represents a probabilistic dependency.
 In general, a BN can be used to compute the conditional probability of one node, given values assigned to the other nodes; hence a BN can be used as a classifier that gives the posterial probability distrbution of the classification node given the values of other attributes.
+In summary, BN can be viewed as a "data structure that provides the skeleton for representing a joint distribution compactly in a factorized way and a compact representation for a set of conditional independent assumptions about a distribution."(cited)

 #### Learning BN's
 The two major tasks in learning a BN are: learning the graphic structure; and then learning the parameters(CP table entries) for that structure.
 As it is trivial to learn the parameters for a given structure that are optimal for a given corpus of complete data -- simply use the emopirical conditional frequencies from the data(cited).
 We will focus on learning the BN structure.